1. Home

 Faulty or non-functioning fire alarm panels

 One of the most frequent inspection failures involves fire alarm control panels.
 Fault indicators left unresolved, disabled zones, or outdated panels can all lead to serious compliance issues.
+Inspectors often find issues that staff have ignored, which can prevent alarms from activating correctly.

 Inadequate detector coverage